 Doesn't the memory representation you're using (the Qt one) support clipping ?

-#8 Updated by Martin Dobias almost 9 years ago
+#8 Updated by Martin Dobias about 9 years ago

 The memory representation for labeling is a custom one introduced by the PAL labeling library: geometries are input as GEOS geometry instances and then converted to that representation.